Szmyk/VdfsSharp/README.md

 # VdfsSharp

-> Loading and extracting VDFS archives used by the games "Gothic" and "Gothic II"
+> Building, loading and extracting VDFS archives used by the games "Gothic" and "Gothic II"

 The main aim of the project is to provide a way for the [Gothic Mod Build Tool](https://github.com/Szmyk/gmbt) project to extract and build VDFS archives programmatically instead of using external tools.